Once you know what you are looking at, finding the source of the fluid leak will be much easier.

 If it’s a light-colored or clear fluid:

-As a result it may be a brake fluid leak.
+It may be a brake fluid leak.
 Even if the leaks have dried, the stains should be visible.
-Leaky brakes very dangerous.
-Have a professional repair any brake fluid leak immediately.
+Leaky brakes are very dangerous.
+Finally, Have a professional repair any brake fluid leak immediately.

 If it smells like rotten eggs:

-It’s battery acid.
-Avoid getting it on your hands or clothes and have the battery replaced.
+It could be battery acid.
+So, Avoid getting it on your hands or clothes and have the battery replaced.